MadMikeyB/MPress/readme.md

 ### Attribution

 MPress is grateful to use [Laravel](https://github.com/laravel/laravel) as a PHP Framework base, [Bootstrap](https://github.com/twbs/bootstrap) as the default template, as well as [AdminLTE](https://github.com/almasaeed2010/AdminLTE) for the Admin Area Template.
+Tagging jquery functionality provided by [jQuery-tagEditor](https://github.com/Pixabay/jQuery-tagEditor)

 ### Examples